owenlamont/uv-secure/README.md

 Below are some ideas (in no particular order) I have for improving uv-secure:

 - Support reading configuration from pyproject.toml
+- Support searching a directory for all uv.lock files
 - Support reading configuration for multiple pyproject.toml files for mono repos
 - Package for conda on conda-forge
-- Add rate limiting on how hard the PyPi json API is hit to query package vulnerabilities (this hasn't been a problem yet but I suspect may be for uv.lock files with many dependencies).
+- Add rate limiting on how hard the PyPi json API is hit to query package vulnerabilities (this hasn't been a problem yet, but I suspect may be for uv.lock files with many dependencies)
-- Explore some local caching for recording known vulnerabilities for specific package versions to speed up re-runs.
+- Explore some local caching for recording known vulnerabilities for specific package versions to speed up re-runs
+- Support parsing uv generated requirements.txt files (assume full dependency tree and pinned package versions)
-- Add support for other lock file formats beyond uv.lock.
+- Add support for other lock file formats beyond uv.lock
+- Consider adding support for scanning dependencies from the current venv
-- Add a severity threshold option for reporting vulnerabilities against.
+- Add a severity threshold option for reporting vulnerabilities against
-- Add an autofix option for updating package versions with known vulnerabilities if is a more recent fixed version.
+- Add an autofix option for updating package versions with known vulnerabilities if is a more recent fixed version
+- Investigate supporting private PyPi repos
+- Add support for different output formats as pip-audit does
-- Add translations to support languages beyond English (not sure of the merits of this given most vulnerability reports appear to be only in English but happy to take feedback on this).
+- Add translations to support languages beyond English (not sure of the merits of this given most vulnerability reports appear to be only in English but happy to take feedback on this)

 ## Related Work and Motivation

-I created this package as I wanted a dependency vulnerability scanner but I wasn't completely happy with the options that were available.
+I created this package as I wanted a dependency vulnerability scanner, but I wasn't completely happy with the options that were available.
 I use [uv](https://docs.astral.sh/uv/) and wanted something that works with uv.lock files but neither of the main package options I found were as frictionless as I had hoped: